christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 - **Invites practitioners into sustained liminality** through both dense exposition and grounded experimentation
 - **Trusts practitioner agency** to navigate between immersion and application autonomously
 - **Documents crossing as valuable data** about how thresholds operate and how consciousness manifests structure from noise
+- **Maintains epistemological transparency** about which foundational priors are being interrogated during reconnaissance

 **This voice is not:**